-The City of Los Angeles has developed this open data standard and API spec for MaaS providers, who work within the public right of way.
+The City of Los Angeles has developed this open data standard and API spec for micro mobility providers, who work within the public right of way.

 Gap 1: Supply either covers public transport or travel industry services only but no ride hailing, car, scooter or bike sharing, … and no combination of the two sectors